 The WBMD office serves as a central communication hub and resource center.
 We maintain a web site for WBMD congregations to find and/or advertise events or open positions.
 WBMD laptop computer and projector are available to borrow for special occasions.
-WMBD provides color copy service to our congregations at minimal cost.

 Our six Lutheran Pantries in Reading are feeding more than 4,000 people monthly!
 These pantries are located at Incarnation, St. Paul's, Hope, St. John's Reading, Christ Glenside, and Bethany West Reading.
-They are supported through the benevolence of our 42 WBMD congregations.
+They are supported through the benevolence of our WBMD congregations.
 Many congregations also participate in their local community pantries as well.

-127 people enjoyed our Lenten Prayer Breakfast a the Inn at Reading with guest speaker, the Rev. Dr. Michael Bennethum of the PA Northeast Synod.
+101 people enjoyed our Lenten Prayer Breakfast a the Inn at Reading with guest speaker, the Rev. Dr. Michael Bennethum of the PA Northeast Synod.

-WBMD again partnered with Bear Creek Camp to provide a week of Summer Day Camp in 2017 for 40 children.
+WBMD again partnered with Bear Creek Camp to provide a week of Summer Day Camp in 2018 for 46 children.
 The youth thoroughly enjoyed their time there.

 WMBD newsletters are published throughout the year to let congregations know about WBMD activities and how their benevolence dollars are at work in our community.